DrESlayton/NEH2023/README.md

 ### Introduction to Application

-For Decades the National Endowment for the Humanities has focused on supporting research that brings humanistic perspectives to
+For Decades the National Endowment for the Humanities (NEH) has focused on supporting research that brings humanistic perspectives to

 ### Open Access for Open Humanities

+The White House has declared 2023 to be the 'Year of Open Science'.
+With an increasing interest in making informaiton open, accessible, and resuable to both further the process of layred research and to make the most of congresionally appointed funds, it is clear understanding how the projects funded by the NEH

 ### Open Data and Humanities for Communities